A rainbow appeared as Tim Scott finished his 85th hole of the day. (photo by Nick Martin)

 The experiential journalist in me decided it would be fun to run alongside Scott for one of his rounds.
 Shortly after I arrived at Old Macdonald, Scott was coming from Pacific Dunes, having already completed his rounds at Bandon Trails and Pacific Dunes.
 It was approaching 10:30 as Scott readied to play Old Mac, almost an hour ahead of his estimated pace.
 Scott had already played 36 holes in less than three hours.

 I stood by the bag drop in front of the Old Mac clubhouse stretching my hamstrings and nervously re-checking my camera gear for the umpteenth time.
 The Oomba video crew was going over notes and strategizing for their live-streaming internet broadcast.
 We had just enough time for some quick introductions.

-We shared a couple laughs.
+The Oomba cameraman and I shared a couple laughs.
 This was unlike anything either of us had experienced and suddenly, it was happening.

 Scott strolled leisurely but intently toward us with one eye focused on the path ahead – that’s right, one eye.
 I almost couldn’t believe it.

 On April 19, 2012 Scott was diagnosed with Ocular Melanoma, a rare form of eye cancer that often goes undetected because there are no symptoms.
 Scott received radiation treatment in his right eye to kill the tumor, but it left his vision poor.
 He experiences flutters, flashes and has pronounced double-vision, thus the eye patch.
 It wasn't until I saw him that I fully understood the impact of what he was trying to do.

 Scott was not only drawing attention to speedgolf, he was trying to raise awareness of the silent killer, ocular melanoma.